RAS-University/robotic-courses/docs/motion_planning/sampling-planning.md

 ---

-# The Tree-Growing Approach: Rapidly-Exploring Random Trees (RRT)
+# Chapter 5: The Tree-Growing Approach: Rapidly-Exploring Random Trees (RRT)

 What if we only need to find a single path quickly, and don’t want to spend time building a comprehensive map of the whole space?
 This is the problem the Rapidly-Exploring Random Tree (RRT)[<a href="#ref11">11</a>] algorithm solves.
 Its philosophy is: